Police investigating after bomb threat made to Toronto Jewish school

 Toronto police were immediately notified and roads around the immediate area closed off, the school said.

-Police say that while the threat appears not to be substantiated, the school is being evacuated as a precaution.
+Police say that while the threat appears not to be substantiated, the school was evacuated as a precaution.
+A nearby daycare and synagogue was also evacuated.

+“We are incredibly grateful for the response of Toronto police to the speed with which they have responded for the speed with which they have assisted us today, as well as over the past number of weeks during this time have increased anti-Semitism and increased signs of hate,” Dr. Jonathan Levy, Head of School, told reporters Friday afternoon.

+“All of our students, all staff, all people deserve to live in an environment where they can come to school and go to work free of these kinds of threats.”

 Police say that threat was also unsubstantiated, but remains under investigation.